 No. That is impossible: Once payment has been made through an external-funds account, reimbursement to a regular-budget account is excluded.

 The critical factor is the invoice date.
 Funding is allowed only for fees invoiced during the current financial year.
-Please make sure that all invoices are submitted to us by the end of January of the year following the year in which they were issued.
+Please make sure that all invoices of 2018 are submitted to us by the end of January 2019.
+Applications which are submitted after 31st of January can not be considered for funding.

 We recommend you wait.
 As a rule, the metadata added to your article in the institutional repository will include a mention of the funding.
 Also, all approved applications will be listed on our website.